Guiding Clinical Reasoning with Large Language Models via Knowledge Seeds: Ethical Statement

 \section{Ethical Statement}

-While the clinical questions involve an extensive analysis of clinical cases, all cases have been anonymized, ensuring that no personal information is disclosed.
-The primary objective of this research is to investigate the reasoning abilities of LLMs in the clinical domain.
+While the explored clinical questions involve specific analysis of clinical cases, all cases have been anonymized and de-identified to ensure that no personal information is disclosed The primary objective of this research is to investigate the reasoning abilities of LLMs in the clinical domain.
 To that end, we opted for a comprehensive evaluation using clinical questions.
 However, the results and discussions of this research are purely for academic research and analysis and do not serve as actual medical suggestions.
 Therefore, there is no negative impact on human health.